-It may appear that with the coming of the new text messaging apps which let its users send and receive SMS for free of cost, the old school text messaging has almost become obsolete.
+It may appear that with the coming of the new text messaging apps that let its users send and receive SMS for free of cost, the old school text messaging has almost become obsolete.
 But this is not true.
-According to a recent survey, it has been surfaced that people still send some 8 trillion texts a year.
+According to a recent survey, it has surfaced that people still send some 8 trillion texts a year.
 So Google decided to develop and improve the simple texting method.
 Google is building Chat, a texting experience that is claiming to replace the traditional SMS on Android devices.
 Google has been talking about releasing Google Chat in the market in the upcoming months.

-It’s a huge deal for both Android and Google since they have managed to partner with some 50+ carriers worldwide and numerous hardware makers.
+It’s a huge deal for Android and Google since they have partnered with some 50+ carriers worldwide and numerous hardware makers.
 Anil Sabharwal, the head of the project at Google, says that Chat should become available in the US by the end of this year.
 But not everyone is excited about it since it does not offer anything new which is not already available in this era of WhatsApp texting and WhatsApp texts are far safer than that.
 They are just trying to boost up the traditional text messaging system.